collective/collective.newrelic/README.md

 Introduction
 ------------

 This package offers instrumentation for NewRelic ( http://www.newrelic.com ).
 Currently the catalog-tool, transformchains and zope-events are instrumented.
 A transform is included to support RUM (Real-User-Monitoring): it inserts small snippets of javascript at the top and bottom of the rendered pages.
 RUM does not work in the ZMI (Zope Management Interface).
+This currently requires newrelic >= v5.0

 Installation
 ------------